graphile/crystal/docs/cli.md

-    -a, --classic-ids                use classic global id field name. required to support Relay 1 -j, --dynamic-json               enable dynamic JSON in GraphQL inputs and outputs. uses stringified JSON by default -M, --disable-default-mutations  disable default mutations, mutation will only be possible through Postgres functions -l, --size-limit                 set the maximum size of JSON bodies that can be parsed (default 100kB) --export-schema-json [path]      enables exporting the detected schema, in JSON format, to the given location.
+    -a, --classic-ids                use classic global id field name. required to support Relay 1 -j, --dynamic-json               enable dynamic JSON in GraphQL inputs and outputs. uses stringified JSON by default -M, --disable-default-mutations  disable default mutations, mutation will only be possible through Postgres functions -l, --body-size-limit                 set the maximum size of JSON bodies that can be parsed (default 100kB).
+The size can be given as a human-readable string, such as '200kB' or '5MB' (case insensitive).
+    --export-schema-json [path]      enables exporting the detected schema, in JSON format, to the given location.
 The directories must exist already, if the file exists it will be overwritten
     --export-schema-graphql [path]   enables exporting the detected schema, in GraphQL schema format, to the given location.
 The directories must exist already, if the file exists it will be overwritten
     --show-error-stack [setting]     show JavaScript error stacks in the GraphQL result errors